Ryan Stone: Professional career

 After attending the Penguins training camp, Stone was reassigned to their American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins to begin the 2007–08 season.
 Stone made his NHL debut on January 10, 2008, against the Tampa Bay Lightning and recorded his first NHL point on March 12, 2008, against the Buffalo Sabres.
 In April 2008, Stone was charged and held in custody for public drunkenness, which was dealt with internally by the Wilkes-Barre/Scranton Penguins staff.
 At the end of the season, Stone was re-signed by the Penguins to another one-year deal.

 On January 17, 2009, he was traded by Pittsburgh along with Dany Sabourin and a 4th round pick to the Edmonton Oilers for Mathieu Garon.
 Stone was subsequently signed to a one-year, two-way contract with the Oilers on August 12, 2009.

-On July 7, 2010, he signed a one-year deal with the Calgary Flames, though played that season with their farm club, the Abbotsford Heat.
+On July 7, 2010, he signed a one-year deal with the Calgary Flames, but played that season with their farm club, the Abbotsford Heat.
 The next year, he signed a contract with HC TPS of the Finnish Liiga.
 After playing half a season with TPS, Stone signed with the Hamburg Freezers of the Deutsche Eishockey Liga.